How to select the best gun safe for you

 Its mix of multiple entry mechanisms, lighter weight, and variety of advanced features makes it a fantastic handgun safe.

-- TOUGH AND RUGGED heavy-duty 16-gauge carbon steel construction with a durable powdercoat finish...
+- TOUGH AND RUGGED 16-gauge carbon steel construction features a durable powder coat finish to prevent...

-- QUICK ACCESS to your valuables, documents, and firearm(s) from the automatic opening door.
-Get in...
+- QUICK ACCESS to your valuables and documents from the auto open lid.
+Get in quick when it matters...

 - EXTERIOR DIMENSIONS: 11.5″ wide X 9.0″ deep X 2.75″ tall